balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 ## 11) Example Agent transcript (copyable)

-1. `Agent: Create a branch named "feature-text-analyzer" in repo "demo-streamlit", based on "main".`
+1. ` Create a branch named "feature-text-analyzer" in repo "demo-streamlit", based on "main".`
-2. `Agent: Create or update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" with the following content:` *(paste full app.py)*
+2. ` Create or update file "app.py" on branch "feature-text-analyzer" in repo "demo-streamlit" with the following content:` *(paste full app.py)*
-3. `Agent: Create a pull request from branch "feature-text-analyzer" into "main" in repo "demo-streamlit".
+3. ` Create a pull request from branch "feature-text-analyzer" into "main" in repo "demo-streamlit".
 Title: "Add Text Analyzer widget".
 Body: "This PR adds a Text Analyzer widget to the Streamlit demo for Stage 2..."`
-4. `Agent: Show the diff for pull request #<PR_NUMBER> in repo "demo-streamlit".`
+4. ` Show the diff for pull request #<PR_NUMBER> in repo "demo-streamlit".`
-5. `Agent: List the files changed in pull request #<PR_NUMBER> for repo "demo-streamlit".`
+5. ` List the files changed in pull request #<PR_NUMBER> for repo "demo-streamlit".`
-6. `Agent: Request a Copilot review for pull request #<PR_NUMBER> in repo "demo-streamlit"...`
+6. ` Request a Copilot review for pull request #<PR_NUMBER> in repo "demo-streamlit"...`
-7. `Agent: Create and submit a pull request review for PR #<PR_NUMBER> with event REQUEST_CHANGES ...`
+7. ` Create and submit a pull request review for PR #<PR_NUMBER> with event REQUEST_CHANGES ...`
-8. *(Optional) Agent: Update file "app.py" ... commit message: "Fix: guard None in analyze\_text + add docstring (per review)"}*
+8. *(Optional)  Update file "app.py" ... commit message: "Fix: guard None in analyze\_text + add docstring (per review)"}*
-9. `Agent: Submit a review for PR #<PR_NUMBER> with event APPROVE and body "Changes addressed; approving for merge."`
+9. ` Submit a review for PR #<PR_NUMBER> with event APPROVE and body "Changes addressed; approving for merge."`
-10. `Agent: Merge pull request #<PR_NUMBER> in repo "demo-streamlit" into "main" using "squash" merge strategy.`
+10. ` Merge pull request #<PR_NUMBER> in repo "demo-streamlit" into "main" using "squash" merge strategy.`

 # Stage 3 — Issues & Collaboration